k3jph/k3jph.github.io/_posts/2022/2022-07-22-origami-wabi-sabi-paper.md

 Finally, we must consider the imperfection of origami.
 One key form of imperfection origami recognizes is asymmetry.
-Asymmetry in wabi-savi refers to "[design that emphasises irregularity or unevenness](https://www.tandfonline.com/doi/full/10.1080/17543266.2016.1165740)."
+Asymmetry in wabi-sabi refers to "[design that emphasises irregularity or unevenness](https://www.tandfonline.com/doi/full/10.1080/17543266.2016.1165740)."
 While it is possible to construct origami symmetrically, as, for instance, a well made paper airplane is, there is a preference for